-Subačius fuel storage reservoirs rent agreement signed with the Lithuanian petroleum products Agency in 2012 for the duration of 10 years is treated.
+- (1) Subačius fuel storage reservoirs rent agreement signed with the Lithuanian petroleum products Agency in 2012 for the duration of 10 years is treated.
 The rent tariffs are different for the first 5 years and for the remaining period.
-Therefore, the income is recognized on a straight-line basis over the term of an agreement, i.e., the income is calculated on average tariff of all agreement term (10 years), balances as at 31 December 2021 and 2020 respectively amounted to EUR 349 thousand and EUR 973 thousand.
-As at 31 December 2021 total amount of the accrued income is presented under short-term contract assets (EUR 624 thousand as at 2020).
+Therefore, the income is recognized on a straight-line basis over the term of an agreement, i.e., the income is calculated on average tariff of all agreement term (10 years).
+As at 31 December 2022 agreement amount is fully depreciated, balance as at 31 December 2021 amounted to EUR 349 thousand. - (2) Accrued income for storage of oil products as of 31 December 2022 and 31 December 2021 calculated as percentage of completion based on expenses incurred from the total estimated cost of contracted services.
+Upon completion of transshipment of oil products and acceptance by the customer, the amounts initially recognized as contract assets are reclassified as trade receivables.